norcalchakra/carcustomerconnect/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory with your Supabase credentials:
+3. Create a `.env` file in the root directory with your Supabase and OpenAI credentials:
    ```
    VITE_SUPABASE_URL=your-supabase-url
    VITE_SUPABASE_ANON_KEY=your-supabase-anon-key
+   VITE_OPENAI_API_KEY=your-openai-api-key
    ```

+   > **Note:** You'll need an OpenAI API key for the AI caption generation feature.
+Get one at [OpenAI's website](https://platform.openai.com/api-keys).

 4. Start the development server:
    ```